 1. More Videos: With Hulu Plus, you gain access to more seasons and more episodes of your favorite shows.
 One great example is Law and Order: SVU, which has 5 episodes available to free users, while Hulu Plus subscribers can watch over 300 episodes from 15 different seasons.
 There are also plenty of TV shows that are only available to Hulu Plus members.
 You can find a list of all the shows and movies available through Hulu Plus here.

 2. More Devices: A subscription to Hulu Plus also allows you to watch your shows on various supported devices, such as phones, tablets, gaming consoles, Blu-ray players and many more.
 For more information on supported devices, visit here.

-3. High Definition: Additionally, with Hulu Plus you can watch certain programs in 720p HD quality - which is especially nice when watching on the TV.
+3. High Definition: Additionally, with Hulu Plus you can watch certain programs in HD High Definition quality - which is especially nice when watching on the TV.

 *Please note that our license agreements for our content allow for one stream per account – so you can activate your Hulu Plus subscription on as many devices as you please, but you can only stream to one of them at a time.

 One of the quickest ways to find the show you are looking for is to use the search bar at the top of the Hulu.com page (highlighted in green below).
 Type in the name of the show or film that you're looking for, and related results will appear.

 If you see your show listed, click on the thumbnail to be taken to the show page (e.g. http://www.hulu.com/community ).
 From there, just click the image for the episode you would like to watch.
 You can also sort by season, if the episode that you want is from a previous season, by clicking "All Seasons" in the "Episodes" section.